Who are Cibolabs?

 Phil Tickle, Managing Director

 Phil is a co-founder and Managing Director of Cibo Labs.
-He has a background in agriculture, growing up on farms in southern Australia.
+He has a background in agriculture, growing up on mixed farms in southern Australia.
 Phil has over 30 years experience in the application of geospatial and remote sensing solutions focused on natural resource management, agriculture and climate change.
-He has worked in both private and government sectors undertaking applied research, providing science-policy advice, and leading national programs.
-Phil is passionate about delivering pragmatic solutions that support profitable farm businesses and more sustainable landscapes.
+He has worked in both private and government sectors undertaking applied research, providing science-policy advice, and leading national research and operational programs.
+Phil is passionate about delivering pragmatic solutions that support profitable farm businesses, the broader agricultural sector and more sustainable landscapes.

 Peter is a co-founder and Principal Scientist for Cibo Labs.
 Peter has been a jackaroo, a sustainable timber harvester and a youth ambassador.
 Over the last 20 years he has played a key role in the development of Australia's public remote sensing capabilities.
 Peter is a world-leading scientist in full stack remote sensing across terrestrial and aquatic environments.
 He's passionate about delivering real-world solutions through: open collaboration; big spatial and small messy field data; OpenData APIs; computation on bare metal, cloud and IoT.
 Peter also maintains a position at the University of Queensland School of Earth and Environmental Sciences